rsyncOSX/RsyncOSXdocs/content/post/UserConfiguration.md

 tags = ["userconfig"]
 categories = ["userconfig"]
 +++
 There are only a few parameters to choose in user configuration.
 Configurations are saved to permanent store.
-This applies for version 6.1.5 or greater of RsyncOSX.
+This applies for version 6.3.x and greater of RsyncOSX.

 ![](/images/RsyncOSX/master/userconfig/user.png)